-Lenders typically look for two years of consistent employment at the same employer, but not having this won’t immediately disqualify you.
+Lenders typically at minimum look at your two-year work history, but every employment scenario is different.
 The key to the USDA’s employment guidelines is maintaining consistency in your field or profession.

 To determine consistency, lenders will look at your current employment, previous employment, education and other factors.

 Overall, the USDA does not wish to penalize applicants over frequent changes in employment, as long as their employment is in the same line of work and their income has remained at a stable and consistent level.